 - Mixed: features of hyperactive and hypoactive at different times.

-Functional assessment includes evaluation of current ability to complete activities and instrumental activities of daily living while in this state.
-Clinicians should also focus on ways to keep delirious individuals safe from harm.1
+Functional assessment includes evaluation of current ability to complete activities and instrumental activities of daily living.
+Clinicians should also focus on ways to keep delirious individuals safe from harm.1,7,8

-Cognitive assessment tools, like the Mini-Mental State Examination (MMSE), can prognosticate impairment and functional decline.
-The functional issues, particularly psycho-behavorial changes, can have the biggest impact on caregivers and the need for institutionalization.
+Cognitive assessment tools, such as the Mini-Mental State Examination (MMSE), can prognosticate impairment and functional decline.
+Functional issues, particularly psycho-behavioral changes, can have the biggest impact on caregivers and the need for institutionalization.
 Functional assessment, then, is of paramount importance.
-The following table illustrates the common progression as function is lost during dementia:
+The following table illustrates the common progression as function is lost during dementia:3

 Imaging can have a role in excluding other conditions as well as confirming diagnosis.